Size7 inches (18 cm)

 - This species feeds high in the water column on zooplankton.

-- Pyramid butterflyfish occurs in the Indo-West Pacific to Hawaii and Pitcairn Islands, north to Japan, and south to New Caledonia.
+- Occurs in the Indo-West Pacific to Hawaii and Pitcairn Islands, Japan, and New Caledonia.

 - “Least Concern” on the IUCN Red List.

-- Pyramid butterflyfish is common throughout its range, forming large aggregations over steep, current-swept outer reef slopes.
+- Pyramid butterflyfish are common throughout their range, forming large aggregations over steep, current-swept outer reef slopes.

 - Also known as the shy butterflyfish.

 - This species forms pairs during spawning.